- About Us

 The Immigration Reform and Control Act of 1986 (IRCA) requires all new and rehired employees to establish eligibility for employment in the United States.
 Princeton University cannot pay you or allow you to work until this verification process has been completed.
 Please note that non-US citizens must have employment authorization covering their entire Princeton University appointment period in order to be able to work and be paid for the full appointment.

 You must fill out an Employment Eligibility Verification form (I-9 Form) in person within three days of your appointment start date.
 New employees should bring their original documents that establish identity and authorization to work to the front desk of the Office of Human Resources at 100 Overlook Center, Suite 400 in between Route 1 and Canal Point Blvd.
 HR usually offers on-campus verification of I-9 documents on several dates during September at the beginning of every school year.
-Please email with any questions or for help scheduling an appointment to show your documents on-campus at the New South Building.
+Please email with any questions.

 For a complete list of documents needed, more information, and to fill out the form, please go to: Form I-9.